Loading...

 Number of added users

 Click the Writeups tab to view all writeups for a tenancy.
-This view will display useful information such as the writeup ID, parent repository, writeup severity, source, assigned tags, and the ability to edit, copy, or delete any selected writeup.
+This view will display helpful information such as the writeup ID, parent repository, writeup severity, source, assigned tags, and the ability to edit, copy, or delete any selected writeup.

 When editing multiple reports, PlexTrac offers bulk action capabilities.
 Bulk actions provide several advantages, including time-saving and increased efficiency by processing numerous items simultaneously.